SenseStageTeam/sensestage_documentation/_minibee/installing-pydonhive-on-windows.md

 ## [step 1] : unpack everything

-Unpack the zip-file that you downloaded (ssdn-python-master) by doubleclicking on it.
+Unpack the zip-file that you downloaded (`ssdn-python-master`) by doubleclicking on it.

 Then:

-* Right-click on pyosc.tar.gz, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
+* Right-click on `pyosc.tar.gz`, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
-* Then do the same again on the resulting pyosc.tar file.
-Now you have a folder pyosc.
+* Then do the same again on the resulting `pyosc.tar` file.
+Now you have a folder `pyosc`.

-* Right-click on XBee2.0.1.tar.gz, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
+* Right-click on `XBee2.0.1.tar.gz`, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
-* Then do the same again on the resulting XBee2.0.1.tar file.
-Now you have a folder XBee2.0.1
+* Then do the same again on the resulting `XBee2.0.1.tar` file.
+Now you have a folder `XBee2.0.1`

-* Right-click on pyserial.tar.gz, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
+* Right-click on `pyserial.tar.gz`, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
-* Then do the same again on the resulting pyserial.tar file.
-Now you have a folder pyserial
+* Then do the same again on the resulting `pyserial.tar` file.
+Now you have a folder `pyserial`

 ## [step 2] : open cmd.exe and navigate